pulumi/docs/content/docs/reference/pkg/azure-nextgen/securityinsights/bookmark.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const bookmark = new azure_nextgen.securityinsights.v20190101preview.Bookmark("bookmark", {
+const bookmark = new azure_nextgen.securityinsights.Bookmark("bookmark", {
     bookmarkId: "73e01a99-5cd7-4139-a149-9f2736ff2ab5",
     created: "2019-01-01T13:15:30Z",
     createdBy: {